Microbial oxidation of sulfur: Microbial diversity

 Anaerobic SOB (AnSOB) are mainly neutrophilic/mesophilic photosynthetic autotrophs, obtaining energy from sunlight but using reduced sulfur compounds instead of water as hydrogen or electron donors for photosynthesis.
 AnSOB include some purple sulfur bacteria (Chromatiaceae) such as Allochromatium, and green sulfur bacteria (Chlorobiaceae), as well as the purple non-sulfur bacteria (Rhodospirillaceae) and some Cyanobacteria.
 The AnSOB Cyanobacteria are only able to oxidize sulfide to elemental sulfur and have been identified as Oscillatoria, Lyngbya, Aphanotece, Microcoleus, and Phormidium.
 Some AnSOB, such as the facultative anaerobes Thiobacillus spp., and Thermothrix sp., are chemolithoautotrophs, meaning that they obtain energy from the oxidation of reduced sulfur species, which is then used to fix CO2.
 Others, such as some filamentous gliding green bacteria (Chloroflexaceae), are mixotrophs.
-From all of the SOB, the only group that directly oxidize sulfide to sulfate in abundance of oxygen without accumulating elemental sulfur are the Thiobacilli.
+From all of the SOB, the only group that directly oxidize sulfide to sulfate in an abundance of oxygen without accumulating elemental sulfur are the Thiobacilli.
 The other groups accumulate elemental sulfur, which they may oxidize to sulfate when sulfide is limited or depleted.

+SOB have prospective use in environmental and industrial settings for detoxifying hydrogen sulfide, soil bioremediation, and wastewater treatment.
+In highly basic and ionic environments, Thiobacillus thiooxidans has been observed to increase the pH of soil from 1.5pH to a neutral 7.0pH.
+The use of SOB in the detoxification of hydrogen sulfide can circumvent detrimental effects from the conventional oxidation methods of hydrogen peroxide (H2O2), chlorine gas (Cl2), and hypochlorite (NaClO) usage.
+SOB of the Beggiotoa genera oxidize sulfur compounds in microaerophilic up-flow sludge beds during wastewater treatment, and can be combined with nitrogen-reducing bacteria to effectively remove chemical build-ups in industrial settings.